-Every homeowner, whether a First Time Buyer in Manchester who’s looking to put their foot onto the property ladder, thinking of moving to Manchester or looking to Remortgage for Home Improvements.
+Whether a First Time Buyer in Manchester who’s looking to put their foot onto the property ladder, thinking of moving to Manchester or looking to Remortgage for Home Improvements.
 Whatever your current situation, some homeowner chooses not to go down this route.
-However, you need to know that overpaying, even if it’s not by a lot, can really make a difference in the amount of interest you pay back over your mortgage term.
+However, you need to know that overpaying, even by a small amount, can make a difference in the amount on the interest you pay back over your mortgage term.
 The earlier you start overpaying, the better the effects of your extra payments.

-The survey, undertaken by Compare The Market, suggests that Homeowners may not be able to afford these extra payments.
-It could just be that life gets in the way.
-Of course, overpaying is the ideal thing to do when you take out a mortgage, but in reality, there’s always something new and flashy we’d rather spend our money on rather make an extra payment on the mortgage.
+Some homeowners choose not to down this route, and some cannot afford these additional payments.
+Sometimes it can come down to life gets in the way.
+In any case, overpaying is the ideal thing to do when you take out a mortgage, but in reality, there’s always something new and flashy we’d instead invest our money on rather make an extra payment on the mortgage.

-The issue seems more likely to just be remembering to overpay your mortgage.
-It’s not something we imagine comes into your mind too often either, besides maybe when your mortgage term is almost up.
+The issue seems more likely just to be remembering to overpay your mortgage.
+It’s not something we imagine comes into your mind too often either, especially when your mortgage term is almost up.

-So, if this sounds like you and you’re maybe hoping to overpay in order to maybe retire early, what should you do?
-Our recommendation is to set up a standing order that is payable to your lender each month.
+Some people hope to overpay to retire early.
+If you feel like making additional payments, our recommendation is to set up a payable standing order to your lender each month.
 Set it up to go out on the same day as your regular mortgage payments.

-For example, say your monthly mortgage payment is £450 per month and goes out on the 2nd of each month.
-You are able to afford an extra £85 per month and want to put that towards your mortgage payments.
+Suppose your monthly mortgage payment is £450 per month and goes out on the 2nd of each month.
+You can afford an extra £85 per month and want to put that towards your mortgage payments.
 Set up a standing order of £85 to go out to your lender on the 2nd of each month too.

-Whilst it would be a shame to have to stop overpaying, at least you’ll be in receipt of those benefits thus far.
-Depending on the lender, you may even be allowed to arrange reduced payments or take a “payment holiday” if you’ve been overpaying for some time.
-It’s important to check with lenders though if you’re looking to do this, otherwise it could negatively affect your credit report.
+Whilst it would be a shame to have to stop making additional payments, at least you’ll receive those benefits thus far; depending on the lender, you may even be allowed to arrange reduced monthly costs or take a ‘mortgage payment holiday’ if you’ve been overpaying for some time.
+It’s essential to check with lenders, though, if you’re looking to do this; otherwise, it could negatively affect your credit report.

-Overpaying is a great habit to have but it’s not obligatory.
+Overpaying is a great habit to have, but it’s not obligatory.
 If you don’t feel the need to, you don’t have to.
-That being said, shaving off a year or two off your mortgage term will be something you’ll benefit from greatly.
+That said, shaving off a year or two off your mortgage term will be something you’ll benefit from significantly.